 Recent psychology research summarises a growing body of evidence that routine acts as a regulator for this alarm system.
 When the next hour is reasonably knowable, the brain spends less energy scanning for what might go wrong.
 That spared energy goes somewhere useful: focus, problem-solving, conversation, sleep.

-Work on obsessive-compulsive disorder suggests that intolerance of uncertainty appears to be structurally embedded in neural circuits.
-Most people who order the same drink at every restaurant do not have OCD.
-But they may sit on a spectrum where predictability genuinely lowers cognitive cost.
+The same review notes that intolerance of uncertainty has been observed in clinical samples, including patients with obsessive-compulsive disorder.
+Most people who order the same drink at every restaurant are nowhere near that end of the spectrum.
+But they may sit somewhere on it, in a position where predictability genuinely lowers cognitive cost.

 That is not a flaw.
 It is an adaptation.